Sociopaths are identical and predictable.

-Brain scans by neuroscientists reveal the portions of the brain attributed to feeling compassion and remorse aren’t developed in sociopaths.
+Brain scans by neuroscientists reveal the portions of the brain attributed to feeling love, like and so care or concern or compassion doesn’t function in sociopaths.

 That is to say: sociopaths have no genuine feelings of love.

 Or feelings of “like.” – Or concern, or care – for anyone.
-This also means they have no conscience. – Our normal feelings of guilt, remorse, or regret at hurting others springs from a connection, a caring in general for other living beings.
+This also means they have no conscience. – Our feelings of guilt, remorse, or regret at hurting others spring from caring for other living beings.
 Other people have no meaning to sociopaths for any purpose aside from the sociopath’s personal gain.

 This is really hard for us to believe.

 That’s one reason sociopaths get away with scamming.

 99.99% of what a sociopath says is a lie.

 Deliberate lies, upon layers of lies, upon lies.
 They have no conscience.

 they are able to do horrible things we would never dream of doing –

 and there is no moral compass or guilt feelings to stop them.”